-There are a number of hotel options on the island, from B&Bs and inns to larger hotels and resorts.
+There are a number of hotel options on Mackinac Island, from B&Bs and inns to larger hotels and resorts.
 My recommendations include:

 Mission Point Resort: This is a large resort with nice views on a quiet side of the island.
 They offer a full breakfast buffet in the Round Island Bar & Grill, plus they have Chianti for fine dining, the Bistro on the Greens and the Boxwood Coffeeshop & Cafe.
 There is a gym, boutique, spa and salon, putting green, tennis courts and bike rentals.
 I enjoyed my stay and the fact that I could walk into town to explore or enjoy a local restaurant and not have to rely totally on the horse-drawn taxis.

 Grand Hotel: For over 130 years, the historic Grand Hotel is a great example of old-world hospitality and charm from a bygone era.
 From the historic building, the traditional afternoon tea in the parlor, the tradition of dressing up for dinner in the dining room, nightly dancing to the sounds of the Grand Hotel Orchestra to sitting on the world’s longest porch with views of the Straits of Mackinac you must visit it when on the island.
 The 1980 film, Somewhere in Time was filmed at the hotel and starred Christopher Reeve, Jane Seymour and Christopher Plummer.